IkramHussainSiyam/libris/README.md

 ## 🚨 Challenges

-- **Authentication**: Coming from a frontend background, implementing full-stack authentication without REST APIs was a major hurdle.
-I studied the Better Auth documentation extensively and integrated it successfully into Libris.
+- **Authentication**: Coming from a frontend background, implementing full-stack authentication without REST APIs was a big challenge.
+I learn Better Auth for authentication from their documentation and integrated it successfully into Libris without compromising the deadline.
-- **Data Relationships**: Designing and managing complex schema relationships in Prisma and MongoDB — especially syncing user settings and booklist import/export — was technically challenging.
-Handling data persistence after account deletion added complexity, but Alhamdulillah, I managed it.
+- **Data Relationships**: Designing and managing complex schema relationships in Prisma and MongoDB — especially syncing user settings and booklist import/export — was very challenging.
+Handling data persistence after permarent account deletion added more complexity, but Alhamdulillah, I managed it.
-- **Import/Export**: Designing logic for safely importing/exporting booklists (e.g., structure, conditions, post-deletion import feasibility) pushed my problem-solving ability significantly.
+- **Import/Export**: Designing logic for safely importing/exporting booklists (e.g., file structure, conditions, post account deletion import capability) pushed my limits.

 ## ✍ 5.
 Installation & Usage